Shard-Labs/starknet-devnet/README.md

 ### Increase time

-Increases the time offset for each minted block.
+Increases the time offset for each generated block.

 ```
 POST /increase_time